mousepawmedia/devdocs/network/source/network/phabricator.rst

 Calendar
 ==================================

-..
-NOTE:: The Calendar tool is only accessible to staff.
+..  note:: The Calendar tool is only accessible to staff.

 Meetings, events, vacations, and deadlines are posted on the `Calendar <https://phabricator.mousepawmedia.net/calendar>`_ application.